Imran4424/iOS-InterviewQuestions/Swift.md

 A strong reference is the default type of reference in Swift.
 When you create a property, constant, or variable that refers to a class instance, it is a strong reference by default.

-**Function:** A strong reference increments the instance's reference count based on your usage count.
+**Function:** A strong reference increments the instance's reference count based on its usage count.
 As long as there is at least one strong reference to an object, ARC will not deallocate it.

 **Purpose:** This ensures that objects required by your program remain in memory as long as they are needed.

 **Caution:** Strong references can lead to strong reference cycles (retain cycles) if two objects strongly refer to each other, causing a memory leak because neither object's reference count can reach zero.

+#### `weak` References

+A weak reference is used to solve strong reference cycles.

+**Function:** A weak reference does not increment the instance's reference count based on its usage count.